 For the most part, today’s home computers have either 4, 8 or 16 GB of RAM.

 - 4 GB is found in regular desktops and office computers or those still running a 32-bit OS.
-It is mostly able to run modern games well enough, but it is unlikely to hold up for much longer.
+It is not able to run modern games.

-However, 16 GB is far from the limit.
-Gaming motherboards can easily support 32 GB or even 64 GB of RAM, while some can even go to an extreme 128 GB.
+However, 32 GB is far from the limit.
+Gaming motherboards can easily support 64 GB of RAM, while some can even go to an extreme 128 GB.

 Are these humongous amounts of RAM necessary?